richmondu/libfaceid/README.md

     Multiple models for detection and encoding/embedding including classification models are supported.
     The models are seamlessly integrated so that user can mix and match detection models with identification/encoder models.
     Each model differs in speed, accuracy, memory requirements and 3rd-party library dependencies.
-    This enables users to choose the appropriate model for their specific use cases and system requirements.
+    This enables users to easily experiment with various solutions appropriate for their specific use cases and system requirements.
     The library and example applications have been tested on Windows 7 and Raspberry Pi 3B+.